aristanetworks/avd/tools/schema-explorer/README.md

   `eos_designs`) is stripped before resolution and surfaced as a `cross_ref` column on the leaf row, so the SQLite stays ~7.5 MB instead of materializing the whole `eos_cli_config_gen` tree under every `structured_config`.

+### What the Markdown formatter does

+`tools/schema_explorer_markdown.py` is registered as a `pymdownx.superfences` custom formatter for `schema-explorer` fenced blocks.
+It validates the supported options and emits a `<schema-explorer>` custom element.
+This gives docs authors a reusable Markdown-native interface while keeping the browser runtime in one JavaScript component.

 ### What `mkdocs_hook.py` does